HenryNg101/HenryNg101/README.md

 <!--Intro start-->
 - 🏫 I'm currently studying Bachelor of IT at the University of South Australia

 - ☁️ I've keen interest in fullstack development and competitive programming.
-So,I'm learning more about **React, Typescript, Golang** (and some other technologies)
+So,I'm learning more about **React, Typescript, Java** (and some other technologies)

 - 👑 I also love to compete in programming competitions, like hackathons, algo trading, or competitive programming.